Namesonic/cache/README.md

 # Cache Class

-Useful for referencing a source of cached items, that are retrieved on demand, from an API's promise.
+Useful for managing reactive references to a list of cached items that were/were not retrieved via promise.

-The UNIQUE key "id" is used to keep track of the cached items that are being referenced by components thus preserving reactivity.
+The find(id) method either fetches, or returns the cached item so that components sharing a list can maintain a reactive reference to the original item.

 Demo https://jsfiddle.net/oshaggy/w6qnonha/